The European Ceramic Society

 • Establishing the time, place and theme of the next European Ceramic Society Conference.

-• Issuing invitations to members of the Society to organise each European Ceramic Society Conference.
+• Issuing invitations to members of the Society to organize each European Ceramic Society Conference.

 • Approving or rejecting applications for membership to the Society or terminating the membership of any member.